adonisjs/legacy.adonisjs.com/docs/docs/guides/03-database/04-transactions.md

   user.username = 'virk'

   // highlight-start
-  user.$trx = trx
+  user.useTransaction(trx)
   await user.save()
   // highlight-end
 })
 ```

-As soon as the transaction is completed, the Model will release the `$trx` reference.
+As soon as the transaction is completed, the Model will release the `trx` reference.

 ### Model Query Builder
 Just like the standard query builder, you can also pass the transaction to the model query builder.